BandwidthExamples/node-click-to-call/README.md

 Before run them fill config file `options.json` with right values.
-Option `conferenceNumber` is required for chaosConfernce only.
-Options `caller` and `bridgeCallee` are used by dolphinApp only.
 Option `domain` should contains host name (and port) which will be used to access to the server from external network.